phase2/generator-outrigger-drupal/README.md

-# Yo P2! &mdash; the Phase2 Site Generator
+# Yo P2! – the Phase2 Site Generator

 > Yeoman generator that weaves together multiple generators, tools, and Phase2 best practices to kick off Drupal projects in style.